-Lindsay Daniels, Juvenile Court-Reentry Program Administrator Alisha Cooper, Juvenile Court-Probation Department Mike Blake, Juvenile Court-Chief Probation Officer Robert Smith, Juvenile Court-Court Director Corey Ball, Ohio Department of Youth Services-Parole Officer Sheri Hampton, Lelia Payton Counseling Center-Second Chance Program Counselor

-Elizabeth Zinn, Perry Multi County Juvenile Facility-Director Roger Birch, Mental Health and Recovery Service Board
+Lindsay Daniels, Juvenile Court-Reentry Program Administrator Alisha Cooper, Juvenile Court-Probation Department Mike Blake, Juvenile Court-Chief Probation Officer Robert Smith, Juvenile Court-Court Director Corey Ball, Ohio Department of Youth Services-Parole Officer Sheri Hampton, Lelia Payton Counseling Center-Second Chance Program Counselor Lea Ann Wells, Perry Multi County Juvenile Facility-Director Roger Birch, Mental Health and Recovery Service Board

-The Re-entry Initiative focused on providing the Court with a comprehensive, individualized plan to transition each youth within the juvenile justice system back into the community.
-Court system personnel recognized that a successful re-entry plan is created through the collaboration of, not only the community stakeholders, but also, the youth and family, and that the re-entry plan must begin the day the youth is committed to the ODYS.
+The Reentry Initiative focused on providing the Court with a comprehensive, individualized plan to transition each youth within the juvenile justice system back into the community.
+Court system personnel recognized that a successful reentry plan is created through the collaboration of, not only the community stakeholders, but also, the youth and family, and that the reentry plan must begin the day the youth is committed to the ODYS or a CCF facility.
 With the collaborative efforts of all involved, a holistic approach has been designed and implemented to develop a transitional plan which incorporates community protection as well as the juvenile's competency and accountability through counseling services, routine surveillance checks, employment preparation and education monitoring.